serenity-is/docs/api/js/corelib/README.md

 ▸ **isEmptyOrNull**(`s`): `boolean`

 Checks if the string is empty or null.
+Prefer (!s) instead.

 #### Parameters